JarBarKar/carpark_availability/README.md

 Stack used:
 Python Flask (backend) + SQLite3 (DB)

+Python/libraries setup:
+1) Install the latest python.
+2) Navigate to the directory where the app.py is stored.
+3) Open terminal and type "pip install -r requirements.txt" to install all the dependencies required.

 Flask setup:
 1) Navigate to the directory where the app.py is stored.
 2) Open terminal and type "python app.py" to launch the Flask app.